skpthedev/bw_takehome/README.md

 3. **Workflow Orchestration**: Use tools like Apache Airflow for scheduling and monitoring ETL jobs.

 4. **Data Quality Framework**: Implement automated data quality checks using tools like Great Expectations.

-5. **Metadata Management**: Develop a comprehensive metadata management system for better data governance.

-6. **Real-time Processing**: Consider implementing stream processing for real-time data ingestion and transformation.

-7. **Machine Learning Integration**: Explore opportunities to use ML for data enrichment and anomaly detection.

-For a more detailed strategy, refer to the [Long-Term ETL Strategy Document](link-to-strategy-document).

 ## Additional Notes

-- This project is a prototype and may require additional security measures before deployment in a production environment.
-- Regular code reviews and updates to dependencies are recommended to maintain the health and security of the system.
-- Consider implementing a CI/CD pipeline for automated testing and deployment.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your proposed changes.
+-Thank you for your time and consideration!

 ## License